Q2 2019 Cryptocurrency Anti-Money Laundering Report

 In late June, the government seized two crypto mining farms.
 The official explanation for raiding the abandoned factories containing 1,000 crypto mining machines was a 7% spike in power consumption in June, which also strained the country’s electric power grid.
 Bitcoin mining has become very popular in Iran as miners can exploit government-subsidized power (Iran pays about $1 billion annually to bridge the gap in real electricity costs and what consumers pay) and free power to schools and mosques.
 However, there was speculation that the government’s real motivation for confiscating the rigs was to use them to leverage Iran’s vast energy reserves and create clean, virgin BTC, which the government could then use for foreign trade payments—trade based money laundering.

 Virgin bitcoins have no transaction history associated with them.
-No transaction history means lack of attribution, making them highly desirable for anyone looking to mask the source of funds or launder money.
+No transaction history means lack of Attribution is the process of attributing otherwise unhelpfu...
+More, making them highly desirable for anyone looking to mask the source of funds or launder money.
 The recipient typically has no ability to verify the source of funds and cannot attribute the coin to a wallet or entity.
 Because the bitcoin blockchain is public and works as an irreversible, decentralized ledger, it is possible to follow bitcoins’ chain of custody to pseudonymous users.
 There is a cryptographically provable history of ownership and transactions.

 Venezuela’s Petro Developed to Evade US Sanctions